mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

 A path is optional, and if present may be any string permissible in a URL.
 You may use the path to pass an arbitrary string to the webhook, for example, a cluster identifier.

 Attempting to use a user or basic auth e.g. "user:password@" is not allowed.
 Fragments ("#...") and query parameters ("?...") are not allowed, either.
+#### conversion_review_versions

+###### Required •  TypeList

+conversionReviewVersions is an ordered list of preferred `ConversionReview` versions the Webhook expects.
+The API server will use the first version in the list which it supports.
+If none of the versions specified in this list are supported by API server, conversion will fail for the custom resource.
+If a persisted Webhook configuration specifies allowed versions and does not include any versions known to the API Server, calls to the webhook will fail.
 #### group

 ###### Required •  TypeString